Delhi in a Day With Kids: A Child Friendly Itinerary

 • United Coffee House (a bit upscale, but they have a vast menu)

-By now it’s probably dark, so take an Uber or Ola back to your accommodation.
+By now it’s probably dark, so take an Uber or Ola back to your hotel.
 I avoid auto rickshaws and the metro after dark.
-Plus your children will probably fall asleep on the way back…they did a lot today!

 Other Things you Can do with Kids if you Have More Than a Day in Delhi